-- 5. In the Case Mix Reimbursement System, two per diem rates shall be established: (1) the Case Mix Adjusted Direct Care Rate, and (2) the Non-Direct Care Rate.
-Both rates will be established per facility and paid for every Medicaid-eligible resident in that facility, excluding those classified as Assisted Living Care. - a) The Case Mix Adjusted Direct Care Rate will be determined prior to July 1 of each year and payment will be subjected to the residents' level of care needs, determined by the South Dakota M3PI Index System and the Case Mix weights assigned to each classification. - b) The Non-Direct Care Rate will be determined prior to July 1 of each year and payment will be applied to all eligible residents. - 6.
+4. In the Case Mix Reimbursement System, two per diem rates shall be established: (1) the Case Mix Adjusted Direct Care Rate, and (2) the Non-Direct Care Rate.
+Both rates will be established per facility and paid for every Medicaid-eligible resident in that facility, excluding those classified as Assisted Living Care.

+- a) The Case Mix Adjusted Direct Care Rate will be determined prior to July 1 of each year and payment will be subjected to the residents' level of care needs, determined by the Case Mix weights assigned to each nursing case mix group under the Patient Driven Payment Model classification system. - b) The Non-Direct Care Rate will be determined prior to July 1 of each year and payment will be applied to all eligible residents. - 5.
 Nursing facilities which elect to participate in the Medicaid program must notify the Department of their average per diem charge to individuals who are not presently receiving nursing facility benefits under Medicare, Medicaid, or Veterans Administration programs.
 Medicaid reimbursement will be limited to the lower of the facility's average private pay per diem charge or the facility's Medicaid per diem rate (Direct and Non-Direct Care Rate), as established by the Department prior to July 1, of each year.
 The Department will make a pro-rata adjustment to both the Direct Care Rate and the Non-Direct Care Rate in limiting the Medicaid per diem rate.
-Each nursing facility has until the first (1st) day of the third month following notification regarding the Medicaid per diem rate to report this information to the Department. - 7.
+Each nursing facility has until the first (1st) day of the third month following notification regarding the Medicaid per diem rate to report this information to the Department.
+Facilities designated as Access Critical and facilities operated under 93-638 PL are not subject to this provision. - 6.
 Annual rates established prior to July 1 of each year shall be effective for the full twelve-month period, July 1 through June 30.
 All payments as established through rate setting procedures outlined in this plan and Department rules shall be final.
-Interim rate adjustments may be made for the following reasons only: - a) Adjustments for erroneous cost or statistical reporting discovered during the course of an audit; - Amended cost reports which reflect changes in information previously submitted by a provider shall be allowed when the error or omission is material in amount and results in a change in the provider's rate of \$.05 or more per patient day; - c) New or revised federal or state laws, regulations and/or standards having an impact on costs incurred by nursing facilities become effective during the twelve-month period for which rates have been established.
+Interim rate adjustments may be made for the following reasons only: - Adjustments for erroneous cost or statistical reporting discovered during the course of an audit; - Amended cost reports which reflect changes in information previously submitted by a provider shall be allowed when the error or omission is material in amount and results in a change in the provider's rate of \$.05 or more per patient day; - c) New or revised federal or state laws, regulations and/or standards having an impact on costs incurred by nursing facilities become effective during the twelve-month period for which rates have been established.

-8. The Department may establish provisional per diem rates for newly-constructed facilities and for facilities experiencing major expansion based upon projected costs.
+The Department may establish provisional per diem rates for newly-constructed facilities and for facilities experiencing major expansion based upon projected costs.
 Facilities must submit their estimates of projected costs to the Department prior to the opening date of a newly-constructed or expanded facility.